This post may contain affiliate links. I will receive a small commission if you use these links.

 This is an obvious one, I mean, how could you visit Sydney and not see it’s most famous landmark?!
 Located at one edge of Circular Quay, the Opera House is one of the most visited attractions in Sydney and is a really unique and impressive building.
 The Opera House is even more beautiful at night, and occasionally there is a light art installation, where light patterns are projected onto the sail of the Opera House.

-Some of the best views of the Opera House are from the water, via a boat trip or ferry.
+Some of the best views of the Opera House are from the water, via a boat trip or ferry, so if you have booked a trip, or are planning to catch the ferry to Manly, you’ll get some great photos of the opera house from a different angle.

 This one goes hand in hand with the Opera House, as it is located on the opposite side of Circular Quay.
 For the best view of the Harbour bridge, stand in front of the Opera House looking over the water – or even better, have a drink at the bar outside the Opera House!
 You can also get a great view of the bridge standing just underneath it at Hickson Road Reserve.

-To see the harbour bridge from a completely different angle, why not treat yourself to one of the many boat cruises that departs from Circular Quay.
-Or, if you fancy something more active, check out some of the best Sydney harbour kayak tours.
+To see the harbour bridge from a completely different angle, why not treat yourself to a scenic helicopter flight over the harbour.
+Or check out some of the best Sydney harbour kayak tours.

 If just looking at the Harbour Bridge is not enough for you, then book tickets to climb the bridge for an adrenaline rush with sweeping views of the harbour!
 This is one of the most popular tourist activities in Sydney, so book in advance.

-If you don’t fancy over the bridge, you can simply walk across it! and bonus – this is FREE!
+If you don’t fancy climbing up and over the bridge, you can simply walk across it! and bonus – this is FREE!
 There is a pedestrian walkway alongside the road that crosses the bridge.
 From here, you can get great views of the Opera House.

-The hill park in front of Sydney has one of the best viewpoints across the whole Harbour.
-You’ll look down onto the Sydney Harbour bridge and can also see across the Luna amusement park – an old fashioned theme park in the North of Sydney.
+For some of the best views of Sydney Harbour Bridge, walk to to the Sydney Observatory.
+The hill park in front of the observatory has one of the best vantage points across the whole Harbour.
+You’ll look down onto the side of the Sydney Harbour bridge and can also see across the Luna amusement park – an old fashioned theme park in the North of Sydney.

-Tip: Visit this viewpoint at the end of the day for gorgeous sunset views.
+Tip: Come here at the end of the day for gorgeous sunset views.

 Mrs Macquarie’s chair is a viewing point in Sydney’s Botanical Gardens which offers fabulous views across the bay towards both the Harbour Bridge and the Sydney Opera House.
 This is one of the best viewpoints for the Opera House in Sydney and is a pleasant walk around the botanical gardens to reach it.